 The college is open Monday through to Saturday from 8.30am to 4.30pm.
 Our friendly and experienced staff will provide you with expert information and answer any queries you may have.

-How do I enrol with H&H?
+How do I enrol with h&h?

-You will meet with administration staff and accounts staff to discuss all aspects of your course, fees and other necessary requirements prior to commencing your studies.
+Please contact our friendly administration staff and accounts staff to discuss all aspects of your course, fees and other necessary requirements prior to commencing your studies.
 For students who complete the “Contact Us” form through the website, a staff member will contact you to speak to you about the course you would like to study and give you further information, as well as answering any questions you might have.

-To gain entry into H&H courses, you are required to provide two forms of original and current identification (including photo identification and domestic residential address).
+To gain entry into h&h courses, you are required to provide two forms of original and current identification (including photo identification and domestic residential address).

 Do I have to undertake Language, Literacy and Numeracy (LLN) testing?

 All students are required to demonstrate a Language, Literacy and Numeracy level that ensures that they have the English language and communication skills appropriate for the qualification they intend to study.
-For students who, at initial interview, are assessed as requiring an LLN test, the test is conducted on site and must be completed prior to enrolment.

 Do you provide induction and student support?